sarahcalande/practice/README.md

 *Troubleshooting: If this fails, be sure you don't already have something running on port 3000.
 If you can't get the server running, let your instructor know ASAP.*

+If something should break with your db.json file, there is backup data in the backup-db.md file.
+You can simply delete the information in db.json and copy the backup-db.md data into db.json.
+Note that this will remove any comments or likes you had previously updated.

 ## Deliverables and How to Approach